sudorook/archlinux/README.md

 9) Install GStreamer plugins for handing various media codecs.

+10) Install container packages (conatinerd, LXC, Nomad, Podman).

-10) Install packages for programming and software development.
+11) Install packages for programming and software development.

-11) Install extra GTK applications from [extra.list](packages/extra.list).
+12) Install extra GTK applications from [extra.list](packages/extra.list).

-12) Install extra KDE (Qt) applications from [extra-kde.list](packages/extra-kde.list).
+13) Install extra KDE (Qt) applications from [extra-kde.list](packages/extra-kde.list).

-13) Install game system emulators.
+14) Install game system emulators.

-14) Install Virt-Manager and tools for using KVM virtualization.
+15) Install Virt-Manager and tools for using KVM virtualization.

-15) Install packages for Linux guests to enable host-to-guest sharing and adjustable display resolution.
+16) Install packages for Linux guests to enable host-to-guest sharing and adjustable display resolution.

-16) Install IRC, email, and other messaging clients.
+17) Install IRC, email, and other messaging clients.

-17) Install MinGW for Windows/Linux cross-platform compilation.
+18) Install MinGW for Windows/Linux cross-platform compilation.

-18) Install applications for playing music (`mpd`, `ncmcpp`, `clementine`), computing replaygain (`ffmpeg`), tagging metadata (`beets`), and using Pandora (`pianobar`).
+19) Install applications for playing music (`mpd`, `ncmcpp`, `strawberry`), computing replaygain (`ffmpeg`), tagging metadata (`beets`), and using Pandora (`pianobar`).

-19) Install CUPS, drivers, and applications for handling printers.
+20) Install CUPS, drivers, and applications for handling printers.

-20) Install PipeWire for A/V handling (replaces PulseAudio, ALSA, etc.).
+21) Install PipeWire for A/V handling (replaces PulseAudio, ALSA, etc.).

-21) Install TeX libraries and Font Awesome icons.
+22) Install TeX libraries and Font Awesome icons.

-22) Download and install the Tor browser.
+23) Download and install the Tor browser.
 Edits the application launcher icon to look for "browser-tor".

-23) Install `vim` and `vim-plugins` and then set the user vimrc.
+24) Install `vim` and `vim-plugins` and then set the user vimrc.

-24) Install `neovim` and `neovim-plugins` and then set the user init.vim.
+25) Install `neovim` and `neovim-plugins` and then set the user init.vim.

-25) Install VirtualBox and kernel modules (dkms) for running it (host).
+26) Install VirtualBox and kernel modules (dkms) for running it (host).

-26) Install kernel modules (dkms) and tools for VirtualBox guests.
+27) Install kernel modules (dkms) and tools for VirtualBox guests.

-27) Install Wine not-emulator, along with the Mono and browser and some audio libraries.
+28) Install Wine not-emulator, along with the Mono and browser and some audio libraries.

 #### 8) Themes